Parameter

 Key takeaway

-Designing Parameter reinforced that trust in health products comes from clarity, not just capability.
-The most valuable shift in this project was moving from “showing more data” to “supporting better decisions.”
-It also sharpened my approach to information architecture in sensitive domains where language, hierarchy, and timing directly impact confidence.
+Parameter reinforced that trust in health products comes from clarity, not capability.
+The most valuable shift was moving from "showing more data" to "supporting better decisions," which sharpened my approach to information architecture in sensitive domains where language, hierarchy, and timing shape user confidence.

 Paths for further development